 Single account setup

-The quickest way to get email working is to connect one account using three environment variables.Create a Nylas account
+The quickest way to get email working is to connect one account using three vault secrets.Create a Nylas account

 Sign up at app.nylas.com.
 The free tier is sufficient for development and small deployments.